ulfschneider/ulf.website/content/posts/articles/2016-04-23-pocket-git-guide.md

 Remote tracking branches are all branches from your remote server (please refer to [Working with remotes to share with a team](#working-with-remotes-to-share-with-a-team)) which came with your most recent `git fetch` or `git pull` into your local repository (so they are called remote tracking, but indeed they are stored in your local repository).
 They are used to connect your work with a remote repository.
 Whenever you call `get status` and get a result like

+{% highlight git %}
-<pre>Your branch is ahead of 'origin/&lt;branch-name>' by 1 commit.
+Your branch is ahead of 'origin/<branch-name>' by 1 commit.
-  (use "git push" to publish your local commits)</pre>
+  (use "git push" to publish your local commits){% endhighlight %}

 Git has figured out a difference between your local branch and its counterpart, the remote tracking branch.

-Remote tracking branches are named _origin/&lt;branch-name&gt;_.
+Remote tracking branches are named _origin/<branch-name>_.
 Don´t checkout such a branch via `git checkout origin/<branch-name>` – instead, do `git checkout <branch-name>` to make the remote tracking branch a local branch.

 To see the history of commits in a branch-oriented tree format, use `git log --graph --oneline`.